embrexin/cis4120-assignment1/README.md

 This HTML/CSS prototype has interactive elements, which include:
 - Checkboxes ("Exclude")
 - "Advanced Search Filters" can be hidden and expanded (they are hidden on default)
+- **Please adjust screen size to mobile in order for the page to display correctly!**